 So, as you can probably tell, Pugs shed a lot.
-However, there are times when a Pug’s shedding becomes too much, and these can often be a sign of health issues.
+However, there are times when a Pug’s shedding becomes too much, which can often signify health issues.

-Seeing as Pugs are prone to several serious conditions, it’s best to know the signs so you can catch it early.
+Seeing as Pugs are prone to several serious conditions, it’s best to know the signs so you can catch them early.

 The first important thing to know is the difference between normal shedding and a Pug losing hair in clumps.

 While a shedding Pug will easily release large amounts of hair, these are generally different from clumps.

 But how would you define a clump?
 Well, look for where the hair has come from.
 Is it from a normal shedding location or somewhere like the head or back?

 Has all the hair come from the same place, and does it look more than usual?
 Most notably, hair that falls out in clumps won’t be replaced, so it will leave a bald spot.

 One of the best advice I can give is to pay attention to your Pug’s normal shedding routine.

 It won’t take long to pick this up, and after that you’ll be much more aware of any changes.

 However, to give you some information, these are the main causes of excessive shedding.